xy2404/p8105_hw5_xy2404/Homework5.md

   separate(read_df, into = c("arms", "id"),sep = "_")
 ```

+First, I combine 20 different data into one dataset.
+Then I create new variable and make the data tidy.
+The dataset contains arms, id, week, value variables.
+And the dataset is stored in the dataframe, which has 160 rows and 4 columns.

 ### Make a spaghetti plot showing observations on each subject over time, and comment on differences between groups.

 ``` r